LuisFer108/Programming-Languages-and-Paradigms-Practice-No.-1-Functional-Programming/README.md

 To achieve that order, it uses the 'InsertList' function, which recieves a number and an ordered list.
 This function compares the number with the elements of the list: if it is greater than or equal to the first, it inserts it there; if it is less, it continues to compare until it positions it in the right position.

-In this way, each time the list is rebuilt in the way back of the recursion, it gets built in an ordered way from greater to less.

 In this way, each time the list is reconstructed upon return from the recursion, it is formed in an orderly manner from largest to smallest.

 #### Problems during development